-Prerequisite: Junior or Senior; Introduction to Art (Intro to Drawing and Painting); Drawing/Painting I; a portfolio must be viewed and approved by instructor.
+Prerequisite: Junior or Senior; Introduction to Art; Drawing/Painting I; a portfolio must be viewed and approved by the instructor.

 Note: Students who plan to take AP Studio Art 2-D will satisfy the breadth area of the AP portfolio requirements in Advanced Art.